pippim/pippim.github.io/programs.md

 ---
 # {{ site.title }} Programs

-This page lists Linux programs written in Bash and Python by {{ site.title }}.
+This page lists programs you can run on your browser from any device and Linux programs by {{ site.title }}.
+Use them free of charge and free of Ads too!.
+No need to buy {{ site.title }}
-You can use them free of charge and change them however you like.
+a coffee because too much is consumed whilst working already!

 ---